 Shipped Birds to San Francisco Under Brand of Dried Apples

-A box of robins which had been shipped from Sebastopol to San Francisco by D. Cassassa, was seized by Chief Deputy Charles A. Vogelsang in San Francisco Saturday morning.
+A box of robins which had been shipped from Sebastopol to San Francisco by D. Casassa, was seized by Chief Deputy Charles A. Vogelsang in San Francisco Saturday morning.
 The shipping tag declared the contents of the box to have been dried apples, and as such the railroad had given a special fruit rate to the shipper.
-The tag contained the name of D. Cassassa as the shipper.
+The tag contained the name of D. Casassa as the shipper.

 There were about half a hundred robins in the box, and they were consigned to Lemoine & Co.
 They arrived in the metropolis about 11 o’clock Saturday morning, and within an hour they had been confiscated.

 Deputy State Fish and Game Commissioner Ernest Schaeffle of San Francisco was sent to this city to arrest the offender, and to prosecute the case before the court.
-The deputy spent Sunday in Sebastopol and Forestville, but was unable to locate Cassassa, who is believed to be in San Francisco.
+The deputy spent Sunday in Sebastopol and Forestville, but was unable to locate Casassa, who is believed to be in San Francisco.

-It is not believed that Cassassa shipped the robins to the city for sale, but that he intended to follow them and have a feast in one of the French restaurants of that city.
-The robins are considered the finest of the small game birds by the French people, and it is probable that Cassassa had planned a treat for his friends, which has been spoiled by the vigilance of the officers.
+It is not believed that Casassa shipped the robins to the city for sale, but that he intended to follow them and have a feast in one of the French restaurants of that city.
+The robins are considered the finest of the small game birds by the French people, and it is probable that Casassa had planned a treat for his friends, which has been spoiled by the vigilance of the officers.
 The law expressly forbids the shipment of robins, and from the fact that the box was labeled as dried apples, it is apparent that the shipper was aware that the law was being violated.